Germany: Trier deadly car ramming trial gets underway | DW | 19.08.2021

 The suspect was arrested when the vehicle came to a halt.

-A nine-week-old infant and her father were among the victims of the incident which sent shockwaves through the country.
+A 9-week-old infant and her father were among the victims of the incident that sent shockwaves through the country.

-Police investigations have ruled out terrorism, politics or religion as a motive, bringing into question the accused's state of mind.
+Police investigations have ruled out terrorism, politics or religion as a motive, calling into question the accused's state of mind.

 It's understood the man has undergone an expert psychiatric evaluation ahead of the trial.